niss10/IS-698-FL-Project/README.md

 ## How to Run
 **Step 1: Preprocess the Dataset**

-- Open fedcollab_centralize_svd.py in Google Colab.
+- Open fedcollab_centralize_svd.ipynb in Google Colab.
 - Follow the instruction to install depenaciy and setup environment
 - Upload ratings.dat, users.dat, and movies.dat when prompted.
 - Run the notebook to: